 - A. ADMINISTRATIVE APPEAL.
-In an administrative appeal, the superior court reviews the final decision of a state or local government agency, board, or commission.
+In an administrative appeal, the superior court reviews the final decision of a state or local government agency, board, or commission-in this case, the DMV.
 An appeal is not a new hearing or a trial.
 You cannot present any new evidence to the superior court.
-The only information that the superior court will consider on appeal is: - 1. the transcript (or in some cases, electronic recording) of the administrative hearing, including witness testimony; - 2. any exhibits (documents, photographs, videos, or physical items) offered as evidence at the administrative hearing; - 3. the documents and depositions in the agency file; and - 4. legal briefs filed in the appeal.1 - B. APPELLANT.
-The appellant is the party who files the appeal. - C. APPELLEE.
+The only information that the superior court will consider on appeal is: - 1. an electronic recording of the administrative hearing (unless the court requires a typed transcript instead); - 2. any exhibits (documents, photographs, videos, or physical items) offered as evidence at the administrative hearing; - 3. the documents and depositions in the agency file; and - 4. legal briefs filed in the appeal.2 - B. APPELLANT.
+The appellant is the party who files the appeal.
+In this case, you are the appellant. - C. APPELLEE.
 The appellee is the party who defends against the appeal.
+In this case, the appellee is DMV.